nicolerg/resources/phenotype_associations.md

 Save two values from each test:
 - p-value (does the full model explain significantly more variance relative to the reduced model?)
 - likelihood ratio (roughly interpreted as how much additional variance is explained by the full model relative to the reduced model)
+Look at distributions of each of these values.
+Plot individual analytes with the highest likelihood ratios (or smallest p-values).